Should you buy the Fitbit Versa 3 or the Samsung Galaxy Watch Active 2?

 Extra perks

 When you want as many features as possible, you'll likely be a fan of the Galaxy Watch Active 2.
-You get solid health/fitness tracking as well as optional LTE connectivity, blood pressure monitoring, and ECG.
+You get solid health/fitness tracking and optional LTE connectivity, blood pressure monitoring, and ECG.

 All of the essentials

-Fitbit Versa 3
+Fitbit Versa 3 Health & Fitness Smartwatch with GPS

 A step in the right direction

-If you were hoping for upgrades, the Fitbit Versa 3 will deliver.
+If you were hoping for upgrades, the Fitbit Versa 3 delivers.
 You'll have the new Active Zone minutes feature, onboard GPS, improved heart-rate monitoring, a built-in mic/speaker, and more.

 We may earn a commission for purchases using our links.
 Learn more.